Pottarr/SE16-Year-1-Rust-Lab/Lab 3/Lab3.md

 #### Requirements

-1.1  Product Representation: Each product is represented by a tuple: (u32, String, u32) for (ID, name, 1.2 Inventory Management:
+1.1  Product Representation: Each product is represented by a tuple: (u32, String, u32) for (ID, name, quantity).
+1.2 Inventory Management:
 - Use a vector to store the list of products in the warehouse.
 - Implement the following functionalities: